chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/image-stigs.md

 _END_DOCKER_RUN
 ```

-Note that this is a highly privileged container since we're scanning a container being run by the host's docker daemon.
+Note that this is a highly privileged container since we're scanning a container being run by the host's Docker daemon.

 The results of the scan will be written to a new subdirectory named `out/` within the current working directory.
 The `report.html` file will contain a human-readable report of the scan results, and the `results.xml` file will contain the raw results of the scan.